oneeve8/kobble-data/content/feamber.md

 Does it necessarily *have* to make logical sense?

-When you have a dream
+When you have a dream, does it make sense?
+I have had a lot of nonsensical dreams.
+While I am in the dream, everything seems to

 We are spiritual beings dwelling in a physical body.